fusor/apb-examples/foreman-apb/roles/foreman-apb-openshift/README.md

-Foreman-apb-Openshift
+Foreman-APB-Openshift
 ===

-Automates the deployment of foreman-apb to Openshift.
+Automates the deployment of Foreman with PostgreSQL to Openshift.

 Requirements